 - Teaching Excellence Award: Art and Design Department, UMass Lowell, May 2018

 Selected Artistic and Professional Performances and Exhibits

-- "The Heaviness and Lightness of Being," Solo Exhibition, Invitational (Hammond Hall Art Gallery, Fitchburg State University), Fitchburg, MA
+- "The Heaviness and Lightness of Being," Solo Exhibition, Invitational (Hammond Hall Art Gallery, Fitchburg State University), Fitchburg, Mass.

-- "Becoming," Associate Member Inaugural Group Exhibition, Juried (Boston Sculptors Gallery), Boston, MA
+- "Becoming," Associate Member Inaugural Group Exhibition, Juried (Boston Sculptors Gallery), Boston, Mass.

-- "Personal Ecologies" Non-Academic - National, Art - Exhibition, Invitational (Massachusetts Convention Center Authority) - Boston, MA
+- "Personal Ecologies" Non-Academic - National, Art - Exhibition, Invitational (Massachusetts Convention Center Authority) - Boston, Mass.

-- "The History of the Future" Non-Academic - National, Art - Exhibition, Group (Boston Cyberarts Gallery) - Boston, MA
+- "The History of the Future" Non-Academic - National, Art - Exhibition, Group (Boston Cyberarts Gallery) - Boston, Mass.

 - "Stronger Together" Academic - National, Art - Exhibition, Group (Creative Tech Week) - New York, NY

 - SIGGRAPH Asia Mediated Aesthetics Exhibition, "Unbearable Lightness and Heaviness of Being" Academic - International, Art - Art Works in Publication - Yuko Oda (New York Institute of Technology) - Macau, China

 - "Flying" Non-Academic - International, Art - Arts Festival (Dumbo Arts Festival) - Brooklyn, NY, USA